LEYLANK/alx-low_level_programming/0x01-variables_if_else_while/README.md

-I sometimes suffer from insomnia > Write a program that prints the alphabet in lowercase, followed by a new line. alphABET > Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line When I was having that alphabet soup, > Write a program that prints the alphabet in lowercase, followed by a new line Numbers > Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+I sometimes suffer from insomnia > Write a program that prints the alphabet in lowercase, followed by a new line. alphABET > Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line When I was having that alphabet soup, > Write a program that prints the alphabet in lowercase, followed by a new line Numbers > Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line .